Club Calendar 2022-2023

 • Images must be in JPEG/JPG format and sized to a maximum width of 1920px, and max height 1080px.

-• Name your image file yourname-class A or B-imagetitle.jpg – for example, Ansel-Adams-A-Yosemite-Valley.jpg.
+• Name your image file your-name-image-title.jpg (for example, Ansel-Adams-Yosemite-Valley.jpg)

 • Email your image file to pccupload@gmail.com.
 You will receive a confirmation email within 72 hours.